 To demonstrate that an employee is immune to any of the diseases listed in Section 5(A)(1)-(5), the employee may present the hospital/facility Designated Healthcare Facility with laboratory evidence demonstrating immunity, or other acceptable evidence of immunity.
 (See Section 7(-B) Individual Health Records.)
-No Proof of Immunity is available for COVID-19 or Influenza.
+No Proof of Immunity is available for Influenza.